thleigh/Affirmations-App/README.md

 You can sign-up and request your keys at [https://github.com/alvarotrigo/react-fullpage](https://github.com/alvarotrigo/react-fullpage) and [https://docs.mapbox.com/mapbox-gl-js/api/](https://docs.mapbox.com/mapbox-gl-js/api/)

-In order to get access to the databases, the backend must be installing as well.
+In order to get access to the databases, the backend must be installed as well.

 [Back-end](https://github.com/thleigh/Affirmations-Backend)

+Make sure to run `$npm install` in the backends command line.

-After installing the backend, run it by using the command:
+After the backend has been installed, run it by using the command:

-`node server.js`
+`$node server.js`

 Then, run the front end by using the command:

-`npm start`
+`$npm start`

 ## Technologies